errium/nixorcism/README.md

 ## 💡 What are the goals?

 - **Multi-host support** - Single config for multiple machines
+- **Unattended installation** - Run the install script on any NixOS iso and wait for a few minutes
 - **Easy experimentation** - Swap desktops, bootloaders, and tools effortlessly
 - **Clear architecture** - Self-contained, readable module organization
 - **Handy tools** - A bit of CLI awesomeness